CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Who was against the commercialization of NASA?
 Who stands to lose if NASA becomes more efficient?
 The contractors and senators.

 These are the people who spoke out against the COTS, CRS, and Commercial Crew contracts.
-It is debatable whether they truly believed the commercial companies would fail or if they were just trying to keep their funding.* The true answer obviously lies somewhere in the middle.
+It is debatable whether they truly believed the commercial companies would fail or if they were just trying to keep their funding [See Update Dec 13 2023].
+The true answer obviously lies somewhere in the middle.
 However, with the last decade of progress in commercial space, it is clear that the commercial companies were the right choice.

-*With <a href="https://www.youtube.com/watch?v=OoJsPvmFixU">Smarter Every Day's latest video</a>, it seems much of the personal push from engineers is good hearted.
-It's only when the government gets involved that degeneracy ensues .
-Also, Destin makes the mistake of simplifing the architecture at the expense of the mission.

 It is a testament to the senators and contractors power that they could overcome a directive from the President of the United States.
 President Obama was in favour of the Commercialization of NASA.